moschiel/simple_stream_server/README.md

 # Simple Stream Server

 `simple_stream_server` is a **simple TCP server** written in C that accepts client connections, stores received data in a file, and returns the full content of this file to the client.
+Is supports multiple simultaneous connections using threads.
+Each incoming connection is handled by a separate thread, ensuring parallel processing of client requests.

 It can run either in the foreground or as a **daemon**, allowing it to execute in the background.